Providing Relief in Jamaica After Hurricane Melissa

 Franklin Graham President, Samaritan’s Purse

 Hurricane Melissa made landfall on Jamaica in the early afternoon, Oct.
 28, as a deadly Category 5 storm with sustained winds of 185 mph.
 The island nation bore the brunt of the catastrophic storm—the most powerful storm on record to ever hit the country—with extreme storm surge, high winds, and torrential rain.
 This triggered flash flooding and landslides.
-Tens of thousands of people are in shelters.
-The majority of the island is without power.
+Thousands of people remain in shelters, and the majority of the island is still without power.

-Please be in prayer for all those in the path of this major storm—the strongest on the planet this year.
+Please be in prayer for all those affected by this major storm—the strongest on the planet this year.

 English